mahgouba/inventoryMaster-2/replit.md

   - Changed active state to use blue color highlight instead of background boxes
   - Increased spacing between items from space-y-4 to space-y-6 for cleaner appearance
   - Maintained only color transitions for smooth visual feedback
+- ✅ **COMPLETED: Logo Cleanup and Scroll Controls** - Removed logo box and added scroll functionality per user request:
+  - Removed background box, borders, and decorative styling from company logo
+  - Simplified logo display to show only the image with proper sizing (w-12 h-12)
+  - Added scroll up button at the top of navigation area with minimalist line indicators
+  - Added scroll down button at the bottom of navigation area with matching design
+  - Implemented smooth scrolling functionality with 200px increments
+  - Added hover effects for scroll buttons with subtle color transitions
+  - Maintained clean aesthetic with simple line-based scroll indicators
 - ✅ Migration completed successfully with comprehensive Arabic inventory management system operational and unified visual design

 ### Previous Replit Environment Migration with Bank Page Updates (July 25, 2025)